mattslay/DotMattWebUtils/README.md

 ```
   @Html.BootstrapTextBoxFor(m => m.Firm.AccountNo, "Account No.").DivWrapper("col-md-3")
 ```
-> The first parameter is the model property, second parameter is the lable caption.
+> The first parameter is the model property, second parameter is the label caption.
 If you omit the label caption, the field name will be used as the default label caption.

 Resulting markup:
 ```html